 This time, I decided to put a different spin on them and try my hand at the Golden Oreos.
 I have to say that once again, these turned out better than the packaged ones.

 They turned out buttery and crisp with the perfect amount of sweetness.

-I just use good quality store bought, ready to roll fondant.
+I just use a good quality store-bought, ready to roll fondant.
 You can make your own if you want, but it really isn’t necessary as long as you find a brand that’s not overly sweet.
 I feel if it’s too sweet, it will ruin the cookie.